Do your genes hold the secret to your success? Duke and UNC researchers explain.

 This new study tests a score built from a 2016 paper that identified the genetic addresses associated with finishing more school in people of European ancestry.
 The 2016 paper suggested that genetics accounts for 11 percent of a person’s educational success.

-“There was skepticism about whether you could find a genetic marker that would predict educational attainment,” said Kevin Thom, professor at the University of Toronto, who co-authored the 2016 paper and explained genetic addresses to us.
+“There was skepticism about whether you could find a genetic marker that would predict educational attainment,” said Kevin Thom, professor at New York University, who co-authored the 2016 paper and explained genetic addresses to us.
 “Education is complicated, and it’s the outcome of environmental factors, decisions you make along the way, and attributes and abilities and characteristics of an individual person.

 “But we’ve been able to find markers that predict educational attainment, and our studies have been the basis for constructing these [scores] that have shown remarkable level of predictive power.”